ding-lab/somaticwrapper/README.md

 # somaticwrapper version 1.1 ##

-Detect somatic variants from tumor and normal exome data
+Detect somatic variants from tumor and normal WXS or WGS data

 ### Song Cao ###